Academic Research & Teaching

 My research is centred on late medieval mathematical sciences.
 My particular areas of interest are the relationship between astronomical theory and practice, techniques of calculation and instrument-making, the relationship between religion and science (especially in monasteries), and the depiction of sciences in Latin and vernacular literature.

 My AHRC-funded PhD, awarded in 2016, was supervised by Prof. Liba Taub (pictured in the Whipple Museum of the History of Science, with object Wh.3271: "King Arthur's Table").
 This formed the nucleus of my first book, The Light Ages.
 Although that was written primarily for a general audience, it has been favourably reviewed in academic journals such as Isis and The Medieval Review.

-I have been an AHRC-funded curatorial intern at the Whipple Museum, and have held fellowships at Girton College, Cambridge (2016-19), and the Bavarian Academy of Sciences and Humanities (2020).
+I have been an AHRC-funded curatorial intern at the Whipple Museum, and have held Research Fellowships at Girton College, Cambridge (2016-19), and the Bavarian Academy of Sciences and Humanities (2020).

 I have lectured, supervised and examined undergraduates and masters students in the Cambridge Faculty of History and Department of History and Philosophy of Science.
 I have also taught on the International Summer Programme and Lifelong Learning programme of the Cambridge Institute of Continuing Education.
 I am a qualified secondary school teacher, and have taught GCSEs, A levels and the International Baccalaureate at schools in the UK and Canada.

 "Copying and Computing Tables in Late Medieval Monasteries", in Editing and Analysing Numerical Tables: Towards a Digital Information System for the History of Astral Sciences, ed.
 Matthieu Husson, Clemency Montelle and Benno van Dalen (Brepols, 2021): 79–105.
 Available fully open-access.